bihealth/sodar-server/docs_manual/source/app_samplesheets_version.rst

     Delete this version.
 This can not be undone.

-To the right side of the list there are checkboxes for selecting multiple versions for actions under the *Version Operations* dropdown.
-Once exactly two versions are selected. the *Compare Versions* option becomes selectable.
-Clicking on this takes you to the version comparison page, which displays the differences in included tables.
+To the right side of the list there are checkboxes for selecting multiple versions for actions under the :guilabel:`Version Operations dropdown.
+Once exactly two versions are selected. the :guilabel:`Compare Versions` option becomes selectable.
+Clicking this takes you to the version comparison page, which displays the differences in included tables.

 .. figure:: _static/app_samplesheets/version_compare.png
     :align: center